joshayoung/testing-principles-with-xamarin/unit-testing.md

   }
 ```

-#### Scenario: Constructor Tests for params with default values
+#### Scenario: Constructor Tests for Params with Default Values
-* GIVEN: I have a constructor that accepts params with default values
+* GIVEN: I have a constructor that accepts params with default values.
-* WHEN: I write my test for my class.
+* WHEN: I write my test for my constructor.
-* THEN: I should test that the default values to be set correctly.
+* THEN: I should test that the default values are set correctly.

-(this prevents degradation from the original design intent of the class)
+(This prevents degradation from the original design intent of the class.)

 ```csharp
     public class Player